anqilin11/DSI_Capstone_KPMG/README.md

-# Columbia DSI Capstone Project Fall2022 - KPMG
+# Columbia DSI Capstone Project Fall 2022 - KPMG

-(project description)
+This is the GitHub repository for Fall 2022 Columbia University MS in Data Science Capstone project collaborating with KPMG.

 ## Team members